Program overview

 The Master of Public Health program with a specialization in Social-Ecological Systems, Sustainability and Health is structured to provide a thorough academic experience.
 The program is designed for both full-time and flexible full-time students, with the following key features:

-• Students must indicate their thesis area of interest upon application, with admission dependent on faculty availability.
+- Students must indicate their areas of interest for their thesis upon application, with admission dependent on faculty availability.

-This structure ensures that students receive a well-rounded education while allowing for flexibility in their studies.
+This program structure ensures that students receive a well-rounded education while allowing for flexibility in their studies.

 Featured Experiences